-You have an ethical obligation as a doctor to respond promptly if asked to attend a medical emergency.
+You have an ethical obligation as a doctor to respond promptly if needed for a medical emergency.
 If you choose not to attend a medical emergency, you must be able to justify your decision.

 In a medical emergency, time is critical, and it may not be practical to obtain the patient's consent before initiating treatment.
 It is best practice to document your actions and discuss them with the patient and their family/whānau when appropriate.
+You should also brief the health professional taking over the patient's care.